ftilde/uvp/README.md

 Additionally, working installations of both sqlite and mpv are required.

 ## Configuration
-uvp can be configured using a config file that can be placed in the usual locations (`/etc` or `/usr/etc/`, users configuration directory).
+uvp can be configured using a configuration file that can be placed in the usual locations (`/etc` or `/usr/etc/`, users configuration directory).
 An example configuration file can be found in this repository (`uvp.toml.sample`).

 ## Licensing